sinth0l/DIIT_IT_CLUB/README.md

 # DIIT_IT_CLUB
-Website for DIIT IT CLUB &lt;
+Website for DIIT IT CLUB
 <br> Author : Sinthol Dey